Vishnugad-Pipalkoti Hydro Electric Project

 Calculation of Earthing system, Design Memorandum of

-Excitation System and Test Protocol of excitation system,
+Excitation System and Test Protocol and Schematic diagram of

 Basis report for GIS,

 Protection and Detection System is

 Documents related to MIV and BFV i.e Design memorandum,